-The Company and its subsidiaries' exposure to interest rate risk relate primarily to its cash at banks, bank overdrafts, debentures and long-term borrowings.
-However, since most of the Company and its subsidiaries' financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rate, the interest rate risk is expected to be minimal.
+The Company and its subsidiaries' exposure to interest rate risk relate primarily to its cash at banks, bank overdrafts, and long-term borrowings.
+Most of the Company's financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rate.